Haivision/srt/docs/API-functions.md

 default **level-triggered**.
 With `SRT_EPOLL_ET` flag they become **edge-triggered**.
-The `SRT_EPOLL_UPDATE` flag is always edge-triggered and it designates a special event that happens only for a listening socket that is set the `SRTO_GROUPCONNECT` flag.
+The `SRT_EPOLL_UPDATE` flag is always edge-triggered and it designates a special event that happens only for a listening socket that is set the `SRTO_GROUPCONNECT` flag to allow group connections.
 This event is predicted for internal use only and it is set ready for group connections in case when a new link has been established for the group that is already connected (that is, has at least one connection established).

 Note that at this time the edge-triggered mode is supported only for SRT sockets, not for system sockets.